Chhattisgarh Tourism Guide:

 Best Time To Visit: October To May

 Chhattisgarh, the 26th state of the Indian Union, is located in the heart of India.
 The newly formed Indian state of Chhattisgarh was carved out of Madhya Pradesh on 1st November 2000.
 Chattisgarh is famous for its unique and rich cultural heritage and exceptionally beautiful natural landscapes.
 The region is full of lush green virgin forests, scenic hills and plateaus intersected by meandering rivers, waterfalls, ancient caves and temples and the last but not least for its rich tribal population.
-With so much of varieties, Chhattisgarh has a great potential for the growth of tourism.
-Also the birthplace of many empires and kingdoms of India with the Mauryas being the most prominent, Chhattisgarh has a rich historical and cultural heritage and its history, archaeology, art and culture and tribal life are the main attractions of the Chhattisgarh Tourism.
+With so many varieties, Chhattisgarh has great potential for the growth of tourism.
+Also, the birthplace of many empires and kingdoms of India with the Mauryas being the most prominent, Chhattisgarh has a rich historical and cultural heritage and its history, archaeology, art, and culture, and tribal life are the main attractions of the Chhattisgarh Tourism.
 Visit and discover this unique and beautiful region of India on your Chhattisgarh Tour with Tourism of Chhattisgarh.

 All the important Towns of the Region like Bhilai (25 km), Durg(41 km), Jagadalpur (297 Km), Rajnandgaon(70 km), Bilaspur (115 km) Jabalpur (369 km) and Bhopal(712 km) are connected with Raipur by Road.
 Visitors can also go to Hirakud Dam near Sambalpur and Puri (Orissa) by Road for which Bus Service is available.
 Raipur offers an attractive altenate Road route to Kanha National Park and enroute the traveller may also visit Bhoramdeo too.
 The route is Raipur-Kawardha- Bhoramdeo-Bodla- Chilpi- Supkhar-Muddi (178Km).